Strategic Career Pivoting: 5 Critical Steps When You Need to Quickly Change Jobs

 Action Steps:

-• Complete an interest assessment using tools like Strong Interest Inventory.
+- Complete an interest assessment using tools like the Strong Interest Inventory.

-• Use AI tools like ChatGPT [https://chat.openai.com/] or Claude [https://claude.ai/] to analyze your career history and identify patterns in what energized you versus what drained you.
+- Utilize AI tools like ChatGPT [https://chat.openai.com/] or Claude [https://claude.ai/] to analyze your career history and identify patterns in what energized you versus what drained your energy.

 2. Activate Your Network Strategically